MindShaver/gilded-rose-challenge/README.md

 developed by a no-nonsense type named Leeroy, who has moved on to new adventures.

 Leeroy wasn't that big on tests.
-While he did get our system out there it seems to have a bug.
-Also, we need to add a little bit of new functionality to the software.
+While he did get our system out there we need to add a little bit of new functionality to the software.

-The patrons have been complaining that their Aged Brie isn't as aged as we say it is.
-There must be something wrong with how the quality is being updated but, the owners can't understand the code enough to take a stab at it.

 This is where you come in!

-Your task is to fix the bug and add the new feature to our system so that we can begin selling a new category of items.
+Add the new feature to our system so that we can begin selling a new category of items.
 First an introduction to our
 system: